kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Chymase
 	E. Tryptase

-#### Answer: B. Prostaglandin D2 - ?
+#### Answer: B. Prostaglandin D2 - TRUE

+Secondary mediators include two classes of compounds: lipid mediators and cytokines.
+The lipid mediators are generated by sequential reactions in the mast-cell membranes that lead to activation of phospholipase A2, an enzyme that acts on membrane phospholipids to yield arachidonic acid.
+This is the parent compound from which leukotrienes and prostaglandins are derived by the 5-lipoxygenase and cyclo-oxygenase pathways.

+- leukotrienes: leukotrienes LTC4 and LTD4 are the most potent vasoactive and spasmogenic agents known.
+On a molar basis, they are several thousand times more active than histamine in increasing vascular permeability and causing bronchial smooth muscle contraction.
+LTB4 is highly chemotactic for neutrophils, eosinophils and monocytes.
+- Prostaglandin D2: this is the most abundant mediator derived by the cyclo-oxygenase pathway in mast cells.
+It causes intense bronchospasm as well as increased mucus secretion.
+- Platelet-activating factor (PAF): PAF is produced by some mast-cell populations.
+It causes platelet aggregation, release of histamine, bronchospasm, increased vascular permeability and vasodilatation.
+In addition, it has important pro-inflammatory actions.
+PAF is chemotactic for neutrophils and eosinophils.
+At high concentrations, it activates the newly recruited inflammatory cells, causing them to aggregate and degranulate.
+As a result of its ability to recruit and activate inflammatory cells, it is considered important in the initiation of the late-phase response.
+Although the production of PAF is also triggered by the activation of phospholipase A2, it is not a product of arachidonic acid metabolism.
+- cytokines: mast cells are sources of many cytokines, which play an important role in the late-phase reaction of immediate hypersensitivity because of their ability to recruit and activate inflammatory cells.
+The cytokines include TNF, IL-1, IL-3, IL-4, IL-5, IL-6 and GM-CSF (granulocyte–macrophage colony-stimulating factor), as well as chemokines, such as macrophage inflammatory protein (MIP)-1a and MIP-1β .
+Mast cell-derived TNF and chemokines are important mediators of the inflammatory response seen at the site of allergic inflammation.
+Inflammatory cells that accumulate at the sites of type I hypersensitivity reactions are additional sources of cytokines and histamine-releasing factors that cause further mast-cell degranulation.

 ### Q3.106
 The appendicectomy specimen from a 64-year-old woman was sent for histology because there was a suspicion that the bulbous swelling in the tip may be a carcinoid tumour.
 The histology report confirmed the diagnosis.

-Which of the following statements about carcinoid tumours of the appendix is correct?
+Which of the following statements about carcinoid tumours of the appendix is **correct**?

 	A. The appendix is the most common site of gut carcinoid tumours
 	B. All appendiceal carcinoids are symptomatic - F